Getting to Know Two Extraordinary Members of the Academy Who Never Miss a Film

 When I said as much to Mitchell Block, an Oscar-nominated member of the branch beside whom I was seated at the International Documentary Association's IDA Awards earlier this month, he replied, "You don't know Ken Rudolph, do you?"
 A few days later, I was on the phone with Rudolph and it quickly became clear to me that someone ought to make a documentary about him.

 Rudolph, 72, has been a member of the Academy since 1975.
-He made several award-winning documentary and animated shorts in the late 1960s and early 1970s -- which is why he was initially invited to join the Academy's short films and feature animation branch before transitioning to the doc branch -- before shifting his focus to special effects and title sequences and eventually starting his own company, a boutique animation house called Kenimation.
+He made several award-winning documentary and animated shorts in the late 1960s and early 1970s -- which is why he was initially invited to join the Academy's short films and feature animation branch (he later transitioned to the doc branch) -- before shifting his focus to special effects and title sequences and eventually starting his own company, a boutique animation house called Kenimation.
 In 2007, upon arriving at the realization that CGI had rendered his services obsolete, he decided to retire.
 "I rode that horse as long as it was possible to ride," he told me.

 Without a spouse or children to attend to, he found that the best part of retirement was that he could watch as many movies as he wanted -- which turned out to be a lot.
 "I'm very into film festivals as a hobby," he said, noting that at the lengthy Seattle International Film Festival he liked to attend about 140 films over the course of just six weeks.
 He began watching around 500 films a year, in total, and writing about them on his website, which he had started back in 2000 "to keep track of what I was watching."